amazingBastard/credit-card-form/README.md

 When you run the app locally, an HTML reporter will be available so you can check the status of the tests.
 The velocity reporter can be toggled with the button on the top right.

 All the tests will be in the tests directory.
+I didn't have enough time to complete all the tests but you'll fund samples of the tests I did manage to finish.

 ## Structure